phaubertin/jinue/doc/syscall.md

 interrupt-based mechanism, which is the only one garanteed to be supported by all CPUs.

-(TODO should we pass this through the auxiliary vectors instead?)

 ### Interrupt-Based Mechanism

 A system call can be invoked by generating a software interrupt to interrupt